grig23/primetime.en/help/AccountIQ/segments-timeframe.md

 * **Granularity and time frame**

-  The **Granularity and time frame** selector lets you specify the duration or size of time for which you want to view the subscriber sharing behavior.
+  The **Granularity and time frame** selector lets you specify the dates and the duration, or size of time for which you want to view the subscriber sharing behavior.

-So, with these controls you can define your problem statement as "subscribers of the MVPD A that watched the channels X, Y, and Z in the past 2 weeks' time".
+So, with these controls you can define your problem statement as "subscribers of the MVPD A that watched the channels X, Y, and Z in the month of May".